CharlesAnthonyBrowne/schematics/README.md

 ## Compatibility

-Currently `schematics` has only tested on Node.js, but should also work in any browser that supports ES5.
+Currently `schematics` has only been tested for Node.js, but should also work in any browser that supports ES5.
 ES3 support and better test coverage coming soon.